 Today, Tombstone is a popular tourist destination, offering a glimpse into the Wild West.
 Visitors can explore the town’s historic sites, including the O.K.
 Corral, Boothill Graveyard, and Bird Cage Theatre.

 They can also enjoy various Old West-themed activities, such as stagecoach rides and reenactments of the showdown.
 You also can enjoy a gunfighter and ghost tour.

-Attractions range from $5-$15, depending on the show or event.
-With its rich history and unique atmosphere, Tombstone is an excellent day trip if you stay in the Tucson area.
+Depending on the show or event, attractions range from $5-$15.
+With its rich history and unique atmosphere, Tombstone is an excellent day trip if you stay in Tucson.

 University of Arizona Museum of Art

 The University of Arizona, Museum of Art, is one of the best places to view fine art from the Renaissance Era to the present.
 The art museum contains over 5,000 pieces of art.

 The museum has something for everyone, from painting and sculpture to photography and video.
 Its commitment to education makes the University of Arizona Museum of Art truly unique.

 In addition to the indoor museum, the campus has over 40 outdoor public sculptures.
 Strolling around the beautiful U of A campus is a great way to spend the afternoon.